Tax Tips - 2015 Taxation Year

 Medical Expense Tax Credit

 The Medical Expense Tax Credit is a non-refundable tax credit that can be claimed for a wide range of medical and related expenses such as health care services, travel expenses, home renovations to install a hemodialysis machine, drugs, dental services, and health insurance.
 Out of country expenses over and above provincial coverage may also be included.
-You can claim expenses for yourself, for your spouse, and with some limitations, for your other dependents.
-With some exceptions (see transportation) you must have receipts for all your expenses.
+You can claim expenses for yourself, your spouse or common-law partner, your or your spouse's or common-law partner's children born in 1998 or later, and with some limitations, for your other dependants.
+You must have receipts for all your expenses, with some exceptions (see transporation).
 You may also qualify for a refundable medical expense supplement for working individuals claiming high medical expenses.
-A full list of eligible expenses is available at: http://www.cra-arc.gc.ca/tx/ndvdls/tpcs/ncm-tx/rtrn/cmpltng/ddctns/lns300-350/330/llwbl-eng.html
+You can claim eligible medical expenses paid in any 12-month period ending in 2015 and not claimed in 2014.
+Your total expenses have to be more than 3% of your net income (line 236) or $2,208, whichever is less.
+For additional information and a list of the most common medical expenses you can claim, go to www.cra.gc.ca/medical

 Travel costs to and from medical treatment may be included as medical expenses for individuals who need to travel more than 40 km each way.
 People who travel more than 80 km each way may also be able to claim expenses for food and accommodations.

 You have the option of choosing a detailed or simplified method to calculate your travel and meal expenses.